Byzantine–Bulgarian wars: Conflict with Nikephoros I

 In early 811, Nikephoros I undertook a massive expedition against Bulgaria, advancing to Marcellae (near Karnobat).
 Here Krum attempted to negotiate on July 11, 811, but Nikephoros was determined to continue his advance.
-His army managed to avoid Bulgarian ambushes in the Balkan Mountains and defeated an army of 12,000 that tried to block their advance into Moesia.
+His army managed to avoid Bulgar ambushes in the Balkan Mountains and defeated an army of 12,000 that tried to block their advance into Moesia.
 Another hastily assembled army of 50,000 was defeated before the walls of the Bulgarian capital, Pliska, which fell to the emperor on July 20.
-Here Nikephoros, who had been a financial minister before becoming emperor, helped himself to the treasures of Krum, while setting the city afire and turning his army on the population.
+Here Nikephoros, who had been a financial minister before becoming emperor, helped himself to the treasures of Krum, while setting the city ablaze and turning his army on the population.
 A new diplomatic tentative from Krum was rebuffed.
 Nikephorus showed great cruelty, ordering his army to kill the population of the capital.

 Increasingly concerned about the breakdown of discipline in his army, Nikephoros finally began to retreat towards Thrace.
 In the meantime, Krum had mobilized as many of his subjects as he could (including the women) and had begun to set traps and ambushes for the retreating imperial army in the mountain passes.
 At dawn on July 26 the Byzantines found themselves trapped against a moat and wooden wall in the Vărbica pass.
 Nikephoros was killed in the ensuing battle along with many of his troops, while his son Staurakios was carried to safety by the imperial bodyguard after receiving a paralyzing wound to his neck.
 According to tradition, Krum had the Emperor's skull lined with silver and used it as a drinking cup.
-This enhanced his reputation for brutality and won him the appellation of "New Sennacherib".
+This enhanced his reputation for brutality and won him the nickname "New Sennacherib".